lffsantos/phone_bill/README.md

 ## Test

-For test you can call the command bellow for generate the phone bill
+For test you can call the command bellow for generate the phone bill if you add a new registers

 > python manage.py python manage.py process_bill -m INT -y INT